trytomakeyouprivate/secureblue/docs/FAQ.md

 This should no longer be required as of F41: https://discussion.fedoraproject.org/t/gdk-message-error-71-protocol-error-dispatching-to-wayland-display/127927/42

 #### Why won't `hardened-chromium` start?
 Try starting `hardened-chromium` from the commandline by running `chromium-browser`.
 If you get an error about the current profile already running on another device, this is an issue with upstream chromium which can happen when you `rpm-ostree update` or `rpm-ostree rebase`.
-To fix this, simply run `rm ~/.config/chromium/Singleton*`
+To fix this, simply run `rm ~/.config/chromium/SingletonLock`.
+\
+`bubblejail` ***SHOULD NOT*** be used on `hardened-chromium`, there are issues reported with the pairing and removing the `bubblejail` config after it is applied can be difficult.
+It should also be noted that applying additional sandboxing may interfere with chromium's own internal sandbox, so it can end up reducing security.

 #### Why won't `hardened-chromium` start on Nvidia?